-The AWS Storage Gateway enables your existing on-premises backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
+The AWS Storage Gateway enables your existing on-premise to cloud backup applications to store primary backups on Amazon S3’s scalable, reliable, secure, and cost-effective storage service.
 You can create Gateway-Cached storage volumes and mount them as iSCSI devices to your on-premises backup application servers.
 All data is securely transferred to AWS over SSL and stored encrypted in Amazon S3 using AES 256-bit encryption.
 Using Gateway-Cached volumes provides an attractive alternative to the traditional choice of maintaining and scaling costly storage hardware on-premises.

 For scenarios where you want to keep your primary data or backups on-premises, you can use Gateway-Stored volumes to keep this data locally, and backup this data off-site to Amazon S3.
 Gateway-Stored volumes provide an attractive alternative to dealing with the longer recovery times and operational burden of managing off-site tape storage for backups.